CENTA offers studentships through two main pathways.

 If you are offered a studentship, CENTA will put you in contact with academics who conduct research in your area of interest and who, with your help, will design a suitable project for you.
 Depending on your subject of interest, there may be projects offered by a number of supervisors at different institutions or research centres.
-By mid-February, your decision which one you would like to work on should be available.
+By mid-February, you should be able to decide which one you would like to work on.
 CENTA will support you in this process.

 Successful candidates – acceptance deadline

-This deadline is the same for all NERC-funded studentships.
-Its purpose is to ensure that PhD applicants who have applied for multiple studentship opportunities and may therefore receive multiple offers, do not have to make a decision on the studentship they wish to accept before knowing the outcome of all of their applications.
+The annual universal acceptance deadline for NERC PhD studentship offers will this year be at 12 noon GMT, 20th March 2024.
+The purpose of the annual universal acceptance deadline is to ensure that PhD applicants who have applied for multiple studentship opportunities, and may therefore receive multiple offers, do not have to make a decision on the studentship they wish to accept before knowing the outcome of all of their applications.

-Applicants who receive a NERC-funded PhD studentship offer are not required to accept an offer formally before this date unless they wish to do so.
+Applicants who receive a PhD studentship offer from a NERC DTP or CDT for the forthcoming academic year are therefore not required to accept an offer formally before this date unless they wish to do so.

 Please contact the CENTA Manager at [email protected] for more information.